benjieCodes/React-catchOfTheDayApp/Readme.md

+# React App

-# App - Catch of the Day!
+# Catch of the Day!

-### Online Restaurant Menu Application utilizing React components
+### Online Restaurant Menu Application

+* Create a store
+* Log in using your Social Handle
+* Add Fishes to the Inventory
+* Add Fishes to your Order
+* Enjoy!